“We have been a paying customer for TMDHosting since March 2019.

 For one thing, servers get 24/7 monitoring and are secured by “stationary and roving officers,” anti-tailgating protocols, key card access, biometric access, cameras, and more.

-This is pretty impressive—it sounds like TMD servers are as secured as the White House.
+This is pretty impressive—it sounds like TMD servers are as secure as the White House.

 TMD also guarantees that any account gets the latest server specifications: all-SSD storage arrays, gigabit connectivity, and the latest generation Intel processors (to name a few).